Overview

 We only consider candidates who are U.S. Citizens or Permanent Residents.

-Applications for the Advanced Education Program are received through the PASS program.
-Application materials are reviewed and candidates with the highest qualifications are selected for an interview.
 Applicants born outside the United States and whose native language is not English must take the Test of English as a Foreign Language, the Internet-based version of TOEFL (iBT TOEFL).
 Minimum scores are 100, and 26 in the speaking component.
 No candidates are admitted to the program without a personal interview.
 Non-discriminatory policies are followed in selecting the applicants.

 Back to Quick Links